|

 Large featureless flats do not see a lot of action because most anglers are focused on locating structure.
 It is pretty common to find walleye perusing these spots.
 These shallow bays can hold large numbers in their warm waters.
 Walleye usually spread out and don't hold any set pattern.

 Long lining and planer boards both work well in these areas.
 Since the walleye are sitting shallow they will spook as your boat passes.
-Planar boards and long lining provides a buffer that allots enough time for the walleye to settle.
+Planer boards and long lining provides a buffer that allots enough time for the walleye to settle.
 Drop your speed and switch to a trolling motor as well.

 Occasionally, you may find a nice group of walleye hanging around a slight bump or sunken area in the bay.
 Casting is ideal because it lets you cover an entire area without having to get disturbingly close to the pocket.
 Make sure to target your cast beyond the group and retrieve slowly back through the group.